LettError/longboardRoboFontExtension/source/html/index.md

 * **Default Location** will take the Preview home to the default location.
 In case you get lost in crazy extrapolations.
 * **Random Location** will take the Preview to a random location in the designspace.
 In case you want to see the sights.
 If you have **Allow Extrapolation** checked, the random location will extrapolate a bit over the axis extremes.

+## Math Model

+* **MutatorMath / VarLib** switches between the math model used for the previews. **Varlib** is what Variable fonts use. **MutatorMath** is an older model, with better extrapolation.
+The differences are subtle.
+* **Allow Extrapolation** Restrict the dragging with the Navigator tool to the axis extremes, or go wild.
+Variable font technology can not extrapolate.
+But in type design it can be a useful thing.
+Again, do what you need.

 ## Appearance

+* **Left / Center /Right** controls where the preview aligns in the editor.
+* **Slider** controls the visibility of the preview.

+* **Show Measurements** This applies the RoboFont Measure tool to the preview and shows the dimensions in blue.
+This way you can search for very specific stems, for instance.
+* **Show Kinks** For point types marked **smooth** this highlights curve sections where the incoming and outgoing lines are no longer smooth.
 * **Show Sources** draws all the sources for this glyph as well as the preview.
 This can be useful, but it can also be quite busy, visually.
 You be the judge and choose what you need.
 The sources are drawn centered under the current glyph.
 * **Show Vectors** draws a vector between the sources and the preview.
 So you can see how the points get pulled around.
 This can be useful to spot compatibility issues.
-* **Show Measurements** This applies the RoboFont Measure tool to the preview and shows the dimensions in blue.
-This way you can search for very specific stems, for instance.
-* **Allow Extrapolation** Restrict the dragging with the Navigator tool to the axis extremes, or go wild.
-Variable font technology can not extrapolate.
-But in type design it can be a useful thing.
-Again, do what you need.

 ## Navigator